1tnguyen/cuda-quantum/docs/sphinx/using/simulators.rst

 state vector.

 The multi-node multi-GPU simulator expects to run within an MPI context.
-To execute a program on the :code:`nvidia-mgpu` target, use the following commands (adjust the value of the :code:`-np` flag as desired):
+To execute a program on the :code:`nvidia-mgpu` target, use the following commands (adjust the value of the :code:`-np` flag as needed to reflect available GPU resources on your system):

 .. tab:: C++